Making Programs for VisionTV

 We are looking for programs that include:

-- Music programs featuring well known hymns and gospel music.
+- Music programs featuring well known gospel music.
+Sing-a-long style programs similar to the Vision TV Friday primetime music schedule currently.

 Proposals can be submitted at any time following our submission guidelines and must include a signed release form.
 See Submission Guidelines and Release Form below.